OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_mem_profile.rst

 Memory Profiling
 ****************

-The :code:`om mem` command can be used to obtain an estimate of the memory usage of method calls for a specified set of functions.
+The :code:`openmdao mem` command can be used to obtain an estimate of the memory usage of method calls for a specified set of functions.
 By default, All of the methods of core OpenMDAO classes are included.
 For example:

 .. code-block:: none

-   om mem <your_python_script_here>
+   openmdao mem <your_python_script_here>

 This will generate output to the console that looks like this: